sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/immerse-sharpen.md

 ## Sharpen Intensity

-iMMERSE: Sharpen has a single slider. "**Sharpen Intensity**."
+iMMERSE: Sharpen has a single slider, **Sharpen Intensity**.
 This means that it takes very little in order to properly sharpen the scene.
 You will want to manage this argument where there is a noticble increase in game details, but not overly sharpening what there is to offer.

 Start at the value of `0.000` and work your way up until you're able to find details being presnted more in the scene you've chosen.